theorib/op-sqlite-turso-expo-react-native/README.md

 ## Suported Platforms

-This project was created on a Mac with an M1 chip running MacOS Sonoma 14.5
+This project was created on a Mac with an M1 chip running MacOS Sequoia 15.5.

 - For Android builds it should work on most computer that have the correct development environment set up.
 - For iOS builds you will likelly need a Mac.